mrd0x/secblog/src/pages/spoofing-file-extensions-using-gdrive-and-onedrive/index.md

 ---
-title: Spoofing Google Drive and OneDrive File Extensions
+title: Spoofing Vulnerabilities In GDrive and OneDrive
 date: "2021-10-20"
 featuredImage: ''
 ---

 Google Drive and OneDrive contain spoofing vulnerabilities that can aid attackers with phishing<!-- end -->.

+# Introduction

+Google Drive and OneDrive are heavily integrated with their respective email service (Google Workspace & O365) and therefore they become a prime target for attackers wishing to phish users.
+During my testing I've come to find out that there are ways to spoof almost everything about a file when uploaded to the cloud such as the file name, file type, file icon and more.
+This article will show how to take advantage of this by emailing cloud attachments.

 # Google Drive - Masquerading File Extension

-First create your malicious .doc file and upload it to Google Drive.
+In the following example I'll demonstrate how to spoof the file extension of a file on GDrive.
+In my case I have a .doc file that I'd like to make the user think it's a .docx.

 ![Doc-File](./doc_file_gdrive.png)

-After uploading the file, modify the file extension to .docx.
+Right click the file, click on rename and modify the file extension to .docx.

 ![File-Rename](./file_rename.png)